 Mr. Schiff has been chairman and chief executive officer since 1996 and a director and an agent with John J. & Thomas R. Schiff & Co.
 Inc., a privately owned, Cincinnati-based independent insurance agency.
 He was the agency's president from 1983 to 1996 and sales manager from 1970 to 1983.
-He also is chief executive officer and chairman of Lightborne Properties and Lightborne Communications, privately owned media companies based in the Cincinnati area.
-Mr. Schiff is a graduate of Ohio University.
+He also is chief executive officer and chairman of Lightborne Properties and

+Lightborne Communications, privately owned media companies based in the Cincinnati area.
+Mr. Schiff earned a Bachelor of Business Administration from Ohio University.
 His activities have included leadership and service to nonprofit community boards and foundations that support fine and performing arts, arts education, a hospital, children's dental services and general philanthropy.

-Douglas S. Skidmore, age 52, has been a company director since 2004 and is a member of our audit and nominating committees.
+Douglas S. Skidmore, age 53, has been a company director since 2004 and is a member of our audit and nominating committees.